privatecoin/privatecoin/README.md

 What is Privatecoin?
 ----------------

-Privatecoin is a lite version of Litecoin that provides extra privacy features.
+Privatecoin is a version of Litecoin that provides extra privacy features.
  - 30 second block targets
  - during the first 6 months, subsidy is 1996 coins per block, reduced thereafter.
  - 210 million coins created in the first 6 months, increase 1.1% thereafter